-8.7 Use of Taxis
+9.7 Use of Taxis

-Local taxi companies are used for transportation to and from the school for local shopping, going to the theatre, etc. If a student has prior permission from their parents to charge the taxi fare to their school account, they are to ask boarding staff to make pick-up arrangements.
-The student will then receive a taxi slip for travel to their destination and one for their return trip.
-If two or more students share a taxi ride, the total amount will be shared equally only by the students who have parent permission on file.
+Local taxi companies are used for transportation to and from the school for local shopping, events, etc. Students are expected to pay for taxi costs directly with the driver.
+If two or more students share a taxi ride, the total amount should be shared equally.